memozac-gbz/bank_marketing/README.md

 <img src="images/logistic_regression_feature_importance.png" width="100%">

 $\color{red}{Conclusion}$
-The hypothesis is confirmed, when poutcome is sucessful, there's a pretty good chance the value of **Y** will be 'yes'.
+The hypothesis is confirmed, when poutcome is successful, there's a pretty good chance the value of **Y** will be 'yes'.
 Duration is also a feature with good predicting value.

 ## V. Next Steps & Recommendations

 ### Recommendations

-**Concentrate on the campaign outcome**: Since previous outcomes are a clear sucess factor, it's clearly important to try to execute to its conclusion.
+**Concentrate on the campaign outcome**: Since previous outcomes are a clear success factor, it's clearly important to try to execute to its conclusion.
 If it's successful, it will most likely lead to positive outcomes.

-**Widen the scope of marketing campaing**: Increasing the previous outcome sucess rate could drive meaningful positive outcomes.
+**Widen the scope of marketing campaing**: Increasing the previous outcome success rate could drive meaningful positive outcomes.

 **Explore designing  "retargeting" campaings (RT campaigns for short)**.
 RT Campaigns are designed for clients that are already aware of your product (via a previous campaign).
 The goal of RT campaigns is to increase LTV on already engaged clients.